swcarpentry/DEPRECATED-bc/novice/r/01-starting-with-data.md

 <div class='out'><pre class='out'><code>[1] 60 40
 </code></pre></div>

-This tells us that our matrix, `dat`, has 60 rows and 40 columns.
+This tells us that our data frame, `dat`, has 60 rows and 40 columns.

-If we want to get a single value from the matrix, we can provide an [index](../../gloss.html#index) in square brackets, just as we do in math:
+If we want to get a single value from the data frame, we can provide an [index](../../gloss.html#index) in square brackets, just as we do in math:

 <pre class='in'><code># first value in dat